mjstahl/boring/README.md

 ```

 ## External API
-`render(template: String[, values: Object]) -> Promise`
+`render(template: String[, values: Object][, callback: Function]) -> Promise`

-Render the template and return the String result.
-If JavaScript expressions
+Render the template string.
+If JavaScript expressions exist within the template,
-exist within the template, those expressions will be evaluated with regards to
-the provided `values`.
+those expressions will be evaluated with regards to the provided `values`.
+If
+`callback` is specified the function will be called with the 0th argument set to
+any error or the 1st argument set to a result.
+If `callback` is not specific the
+function will return a `Promise`.

 `renderFile(path: String[, values: Object][, callback: Function]) -> Promise`